fidgetech/curriculum/docs/4_react/5_react-with-apis/AL-4-5-0-12-team-week-project-pitch.md

 At the end of this section, your instructor will confirm all teams have the correct number of members and an adequate project idea.
 If teams have too few members we'll help connect you with additional teammates, or re-arrange teams as necessary.

-You won't begin working on your project until the next course section, but you're encouraged trade contact information with your teammates and consider planning and brainstorming together outside of class!
+You won't begin working on your project until the next course section, but you're encouraged to trade contact information with your teammates and consider planning and brainstorming together outside of class!